Mary Lee’s House Community Partners

 Success 4 Kids & Families (S4KF): Success 4 Kids & Families helps more than 5,000 children and their families in Hillsborough County by providing low-cost and no-cost family-centric services.
 Success 4 Kids & Families supports families who have a child dealing with behavioral, emotional or mental health challenges, as well as more than 16,000 pregnant woman and their families through their partnership with Healthy Start.

 Voices for Children of Tampa Bay: Voices for Children of Tampa Bay provides support and advocacy for the abused, abandoned and neglected children in our community.
 When children are in the dependency court system, we help make their lives a little easier as they navigate through the court system and foster care.
 We choose to accomplish this mission by supporting the Guardian ad Litem Program of Hillsborough County.
-One of Voices for Children’s primary programs is their Courthouse Facility Dog Program, featuring Florida’s first Courthouse Facility Dog, Tibet.
-Tibet helps to provide emotional support for traumatized children during stressful and difficult situations.
+One of Voices for Children’s primary programs is their Courthouse Facility Dog Program, featuring Florida’s first Courthouse Facility Dog, Tibet and her counterpart, Lorne.
+Tibet and Lorne help to provide emotional support for traumatized children during stressful and difficult situations.
 This program has helped countless organizations, including Mary Lee’s House, by comforting victims as they relive their trauma.

 Together we can make a difference